gvwilson/sensibleadventures/nardica/nardica.md

 "I'm aright," she repeated.
 There was something sticky on her face.
-When she wiped her face on her sleeve, it left a streak of red.
+When she wiped her face on her sleeve, her nosebleed left a streak of red.

 "You scared me, sweetie," Aunt Naggie whispered.
-"I coul'n't lose both of you."
+"You were shouting an' all such."

 Iffy let out a shaky breath and worked her tongue in her mouth.
-"Is this curry powder?"
+"Is this curry powder?" she asked.

-Aunt Naggie wiped her own face and nodded.
+Aunt Naggie laughed shakily.
-"Sort of.
-There's medicine in it.
+"Yeah, but there's medicine in it.
-Ignacio---the fella you met today---he's been makin' it for me.
+Ignacio---the fella you met today---he's been gettin' it for me.
 For you, I mean.
-Gets it to me through Mrs. Sandhu."
+Sends it to me through Mrs. Sandhu."

 A chill ran down Iffy's spine.
 "Medicine for what?"

-Aunt Naggie pulled a cloth out of her sleeve and wiped the nosebleed off Iffy's face.
+Aunt Naggie pulled a cloth out of her sleeve and wiped the blood off Iffy's face.
 "For this," she said quietly.
-"He knew your olders.
+"Came to me one day, told me he knew your olders.
 Said they had some bum tweaks and you'd get spells as you got older 'less you got treatment.
 Seemed t' be workin', 'least 'til recently."

 She tucked the bloody cloth back into her sleeve.
 "You been seein' things, ain't ya?
 That's how come you been so good with tech."

+Iffy swallowed drily.
 The machines had done things to people during the war, turned them into weapons and saboteurs and spies, sometimes without them even knowing they'd been memed or tweaked.
+If her gift was something like that, who knew what else might be tucked away in her head or her genes?
-Nine tenths of every medical exam Iffy had ever suffered through had been checks for things like that, but they couldn't catch everything.
+Nine tenths of every medical exam Iffy had ever suffered through had been to check for things like that, but they couldn't catch everything.

-Her foster mother gave her one last hug.
+Her foster mother gave her another hug.
 "You go back to sleep," she said as she stood.
 "We can talk on this some more t'morrow."

-Iffy nodded, her eyes already closing as she lay down. unt Naggie tucked the blankets in around her, kissed her forehead, and closed the door quietly behind herself.
+Iffy nodded, her eyes already closing as she lay down.
+Aunt Naggie tucked the blankets in around her, kissed her forehead, and closed the door quietly behind herself.